 Rationale:

-The monitoring plan should specify the criteria for any existing monitoring systems and programs to be used supplying monitoring data.
+The monitoring plan should specify the criteria for choosing any existing monitoring systems and programs to be used for supplying monitoring data.
 The suitability of such networks should be evaluated beforehand with respect to their potential to achieve the goals of the monitoring plan.
 In the case that existing monitoring networks are found to not be suitable or adaptable to the goals of the monitoring plan, the implementation of other monitoring approaches will therefore be necessary.

 Points to consider: